By Frank G. & Edwin H.

 You do not need a birth certificate for the 1-year visa.
 You do not need a home-country criminal record for the 1-year visa.
 Bolivia replaces that document with an Interpol check completed inside Bolivia.

-The $4,800 figure comes from 12 months multiplied by about $400, which aligns with the minimum salary at the official rate.
+The roughly $5,000 threshold aligns with about 12–13 months at Bolivia’s minimum-salary benchmark (~$400/month); immigration expects that level of solvency on statements.
 If your income varies from month to month, a lump sum in the account can work better than trying to prove recurring income.

 If you plan to bring a dependent on a family visa, gather the relationship document that proves the link.
 For example, if your mother applies as your dependent, immigration needs your birth certificate to prove the relationship.
 If you plan to apply for citizenship years later, you will need an apostilled and translated birth certificate at that stage, not for the initial 1-year visa.